Pediatric Orthopedic Surgeons treating Skewfoot

 QUESTIONS AND ANSWERS

-What causes skewfoot in children, and is it a common condition?
+What causes skewfoot in children?

 Skewfoot refers to a common condition in newborns and infants and some believe the positioning of the feet in the womb causes the condition.
 It usually resolves on its own as the child grows and starts bearing weight on the feet.
 In some cases, skewfoot may persist or develop later in childhood due to other factors such as muscle imbalances or neurological conditions.
 It’s essential for the doctor to assess the specific cause in each individual case to determine the appropriate course of action.